 Salmon Portland Chase was born on January 13, 1808, in Cornish, New Hampshire.
 He was the ninth of eleven children born to Ithmar Chase and Janet (Ralston) Chase.
 When Ithmar Chase died in 1817, Janet Chase sent nine-year-old Salmon to live with his uncle, Philander Chase, in Worthington, Ohio.
 Philander, who was the Episcopal Bishop of the State of Ohio, operated a private school that Salmon attended.
-When Philander Chase became president of Cincinnati College, Salmon moved to the Queen City with his uncle.
+When Philander Chase became president of Cincinnati College, Salmon moved to Cincinnati with his uncle.
 Salmon attended Cincinnati College until his uncle left the school after one year.
 Salmon then returned to New Hampshire and enrolled at Dartmouth College, where he graduated in 1826.

 After graduating from Dartmouth, Chase moved to Washington, DC, where he taught school while he studied law with William Wirt, the Attorney General of the United States.
 After three years of study, Chase passed the bar exam and returned to Cincinnati where he established a law practice.
 As his practice flourished, he gained renown within Ohio’s legal community by editing The Statutes of Ohio and of the Northwestern Territory, a three-volume reference work that benefited government officials and fellow attorneys.